sifferman/cse121_labs/lab2.md

 overall objective of this lab is to use GDB and interface with a RISC-V executable, and to implement a humidity/temperature sensor.

-It is VERY important to submit the **report.pdf** file.
-If this file is missing, you lose 1⁄2 of the points.

 ## Lab2.1: print value with GDB (10 points)

 This repo has a "lab2/lab2_debug.elf" file.
 In order to inspect the contents the elf, we will need to convert to a binary format (.bin):